commitizen-tools/commitizen/docs/config.md

 Default: `None`

 Current version.
 Example: "0.1.2".
-Required if you use `provider = "commitizen"`.
+Required if you use `version_provider = "commitizen"`.

 ### `version_files`